Government support for charities in the Covid-19 crisis

 - £4.2m to support mental health charities, including Samaritans, Young Minds, Place2Be, Beat, Mental Health UK, Bipolar UK, CALM and charities within the National Bereavement Alliance.

 - £16m: Covid-19 food charity grant scheme.
-This is being distributed by the Department for the Environment, Food and Rural Affairs to WRAP and FareShare to fund local charities in England providing food.
-It includes a £3.45m Covid-19 food charity grant scheme that you can apply for here.
+This is being distributed by the Department for the Environment, Food and Rural Affairs to WRAP and FareShare to fund “at least 5,000” local charities in England providing food.
+Targeted to be completed by the 3rd of August.
+There is also a £3.45m Covid-19 food charity grant scheme for which applications are now closed.

 - £15m: Funding for the Citizens Advice Bureau.
 This money came via the Department for Business, Energy and Industrial Strategy to support the Citizens Advice Bureau’s work in England, Wales, and Scotland.

 - £14m: Coronavirus (Covid-19) support for zoos and aquariums fund.
 This is being distributed by the Department for the Environment, Food and Rural Affairs to zoos and aquariums in England.
-Applications are open here.
+Applications closed on the 19th July 2020.

 - £10m: The domestic abuse safe accommodation Covid-19 emergency support fund.
 This was for charities in England and was distributed by the Ministry of Housing, Communities and Local Government.
 Applications have closed, and you can see who received funds here.